Youth Survival Kit – South Reading

 Stay Healthy and Sane

-During lockdown we’re all facing stresses and challenges that could have a negative effect on our physical and mental wellbeing.
+Even though we are out of lock down we’re all facing stresses and challenges that could have a negative effect on our physical and mental wellbeing.
 There’s lots we can do to stay healthy and sane during these times.
 Here are some things you can try.

 Get Out and Get Fit